 MS drugs don’t start working overnight, which makes immediate improvement unlikely.

 Ask your doctor what to expect when you start on a new drug.
-That way, you’ll know if a delay in improvement is normal or if your medication isn’t working and you need to try something else.
+That way, you’ll know whether a delay in improvement is normal or if your medication isn’t working and you need to try something else.

 Just about any medication you take can cause side effects.

 These side effects aren’t pleasant, but they don’t last forever.
-Most will go away after you’ve been on the drug for a while.
+Most will go away once you’ve been on the drug for a while.
 Your doctor can also recommend tips to manage any side effects that you continue to experience.